We administer online oral certification exams via Microsoft Teams video conference.

 Leader Task 1: Analyze individual purpose.

-Know why providing purpose is important.
+Know why providing purpose builds resilience.

 Leader Task 2: Demonstrate character.